uchutanjyo/e-commerce/README.md

 Nearly every step of the way, I was faced with some kind of major challenge which required a substantial amount of research, trial-and-error and debugging.
 Some of the biggest challenges that come to mind are:

-1. In multiple instances where state was used throughout the application, I ran into issues where state would not update immediately
+1. In multiple instances where state was used throughout the application, I ran into issues where state would not update immediately to the effect that updates were displayed on the page without refreshing.
+Through research and trial & error, I discovered different ways of achieving this crucial functionality.

+2. The multitude of challenges faced when trying to make the front-end talk to the back-end; the proper implementation of HTTP requests - requesting and sending back data in appropriate ways.

+3. Implementing a smoothly functioning product search/filter for the Products page.

+4. Many, many more which I will add here when I remember them.

 Aside from writing the code for this application, properly deploying it was a whole other challenge.
 I ran into numerous issues while trying to deploy all three components of the app - the front end with Netlify, and the back end & database with Heroku.
 The issues with Netlify were mainly related to the build script, which I did have to change a couple of times during the deployment process.